skip to main content

 Why you should trust us

-Our sports experts have researched and tested the best ways to watch the Super Bowl without cable.
-We evaluated over 10 streaming services and multiple antenna setups to identify the top non-cable viewing methods.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched and tested the best ways to watch the Super Bowl without cable.
+He evaluated over 10 streaming services and multiple antenna setups to identify the top non-cable viewing methods.
 Each option was assessed based on game accessibility, cost-effectiveness, and user experience to ensure you have the most reliable and affordable ways to catch the Big Game.

 Check out our How We Rank page to learn more about our methods.